 Forces: violin, cello, harpsichord [optional: theorbo]

-Vivaldi is perhaps one of the most famous composers of all time, and yet we are still discovering his work.
-Scaramuccia‘s present program features the most recently discovered Vivaldi sonatas for violin, and the exciting presentation of two completely and newly discovered works (2015) by the Venetian composer, as identified by our violinist Javier Lupiáñez.
+Vivaldi is perhaps one of the most famous composers of all time and yet we are still discovering his work.
+Scaramuccia’s programme features the most recently discovered Vivaldi sonatas for violin, as well as an exciting discovery of two works (2015) by the Venetian composer, as identified by our violinist Javier Lupiáñez.

 The Handel Experience

 Works by Handel, Veracini, Geminiani, Vivaldi, Telemann, Oswald and Jimi Hendrix